You are here

 2.01(24) Components of a comprehensive program plan, which include, but need not be limited to, definition, communication, identification, programming, personnel, accountability, reporting, record keeping, and resolution of disagreements.

 The CPP describes the AU’s implementation of key requirements outlined in ECEA Rules.
-This plan is informed by the AU’s self-evaluation, stakeholder input and gifted student data.
-The plan template is located in the Data Management System (DMS).
+This plan is informed by the AU’s self-evaluation, stakeholder input, and gifted student data.
 Completed plans are transparent documents, accessible to stakeholders on the Colorado Department of Education Office of Gifted Education website.